Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Can you see the northern lights with the naked eye?

-You can see the northern lights with your naked eyes, but only in conditions where there is very little ambient light and there is virtually no light pollution.
+You can see the northern lights with your naked eyes, but only in conditions where there is very little ambient light and virtually no light pollution.
 It is almost impossible to see the northern lights during the day as sunlight will completely wash out the colours of the aurora.

 More outdoors and nature articles